Why This Matters

 Color Temperature

-- Measured in Kelvin (K)—lower values (2700-3200K) appear warm/orange; higher values (5600K+) appear cool/blue
+- Measured in Kelvin (K).
+Lower values (around 2700-3200K) appear warm and orange; higher values (5600K and above) appear cool and blue

-- Emotional associations are powerful—warm light suggests comfort, intimacy, or nostalgia; cool light suggests sterility, tension, or alienation
+- Emotional associations are powerful.
+Warm light suggests comfort, intimacy, or nostalgia; cool light suggests sterility, tension, or alienation

 Diffusion Techniques